 On September 26, 1994, the Sutherland Institute was incorporated.
 On May 22, 1995, the Institute was granted tax-exempt status and began formal operations.

 In the years since, the Institute has established a presence in Utah politics and law.
 It is a force for good.
 And though the words have changed with time, the Institute’s Mission Statement has retained the same ideals as when Sutherland was founded by Gaylord Swim.

-Sutherland’s objective has been, and forever will be, to influence public policy in Utah according to enduring principles such as private initiative, self-reliance, and family as the fundamental unit of society.
+Sutherland’s objective has been, and forever will be, to influence public policy in Utah according to enduring principles such as private initiative, self-reliance, and family.
 The Institute seeks to influence law and society, and provide an effective vehicle for fellow Utahns to influence public policy as well.

 Sutherland’s message is transcendent: RISE above politics as usual.
 STAND for something good.
 TRUST in family and community to solve problems.
 LOOK for lasting solutions, not simply zero-sum results.
 The Institute’s message is inclusive and pluralistic, meaning that Sutherland will find value in the differing opinions of others if value is to be found.